pinjama/function-calculator/README.md

 1. Function
 2. Minimum value of x
 3. Maximum value of x
-4. range of values of x
+4. Range of values of x

 The site draws a graph of the function.